taverianov/cloudlinux-documentation/docs/ubuntu/troubleshooting/README.md

 * alt-python37-psycopg2
 * alt-sqlite

-Such behavior will be fixed in the upcoming versions.
+Behavior like this will be fixed in the upcoming versions.

-2. LVE statistics works only with SQLite, other databases (MySQL, postgreSQL) will be available in the next releases.
+2. LVE statistics work only with SQLite, other databases (e.g. MySQL, postgreSQL) will be available in the following releases.
-3. `alt-php*-zts` are not available yet.
+3. `alt-php*-zts` packages are not available yet.
-4. The `tmpreaper package` is using instead of `tmpwatch`.
+4. The `tmpreaper package` is used instead of `tmpwatch`.
 5. PNG format for LVE Charts does not work correctly on CloudLinux subsystem on Ubuntu (lvechart utility may produce broken images).